Freelance insurance for all types of freelancers

 How much does freelance insurance cost?

 This depends on the nature and size of your freelance business, the level of risk involved and any claims history you might have.
+The cost of public liability insurance varies based on several factors:

 Type of cover